crashfort/SourceDemoRender/README.md

 [Discord](https://discord.gg/5t8D68c)

-Source Video Render (SVR, formely SDR) can be used to record movies for the Source engine with way higher performance than the built in `startmovie`.
+Source Video Render (SVR, formely SDR) can be used to record movies for the Source engine with way higher performance than the built in `startmovie` command.
 SVR does not have video effects - if you need video effects, see [HLAE](https://www.advancedfx.org/).

+SVR can record faster than realtime for normal videos (a 3 minute video can be recorded in 42 seconds).
+Videos can also be created with high quality motion blur (this is a slower process).

 ## Updates
 You can use `update.cmd` in the SVR directory to automatically download the latest release.
 The latest SVR will be downloaded to `svr.zip`.
 You can extract this folder and SVR is now updated.